 The issue arose, on the assumption of negligence by the solicitors, whether the claimant suffered loss when she executed the mortgage, or only when demand was first made by the lender.
 She would have been time-barred on the first footing, but not on the second.

 On appeal it was held that the claimant suffered actual damage upon entering into the mortgage, the effect of which was to encumber her interest in the property with a legal charge and to subject her to a potential financial liability.
-Therefore, the claim was time-barred.
+Therefore, the claim fell foul of the primary limitation period and was time-barred.

 Shore v Sedgwick Financial Services Ltd